LavamasterYT/arch-tutorial/install.md

 ## Installing Arch <a name='installing'></a>

-Now we have to install Arch onto the formatted root partition.
+Now we have to install Arch onto the mounted root partition.
 We are going to use a tool called `pacstrap` in order to accomplish this.
 The format for the `pacstrap` command is the following
 ```
 $ pacstrap <root partition> <packages>
 ```
 Now lets install Arch to the root partition.
-Install it by installing these packages onto the `/mnt` folder where the root partition is mounted.
+Install the following packages to the root partition like so:
 ```
 $ pacstrap /mnt base linux linux-firmware
 ```
-This will install Arch onto the drive.
+This will install Arch onto root partition.
 After that is done you may want to install some other basic tools before changing root.
 This can include a text editor or other utilities as the `base` doesn't provide all the utilities.
 You can install other tools later with the `pacman` command, but for now, install the essential stuff like a text editor.
 ```
-$ pacstrap /mnt neovim ntfs-3g
+$ pacstrap /mnt neovim
 ```
-> You may want to install `vim` and `vi` alongside `neovim` as other applications might look for them instead of `neovim` or another text editor you install
+> You may want to install `vim` and `vi` alongside `neovim` as other applications like `sudo` might look for them instead of `neovim` or another text editor you install

 Now you have to generate the `fstab` file for the system.
 Generate it by running the following
 ```